Lower Your Non-HDL Cholesterol Naturally For Better Long-Term Health

 Key tactics:

-• Eat earlier in the day (your PPHG and breakfast articles support this)
+• Eat earlier in the day.

-• Reduce evening eating
+• Reduce evening eating.

-• Emphasize resistance training
+• Emphasize resistance training and high-intensity intervals 1–2 times per week.

-3. Increase Soluble and Viscous Fibers
+3. Increase Soluble and Viscous Fiber

 Soluble fiber reduces cholesterol absorption and improves insulin sensitivity.